Waboodoo/HTTP-Shortcuts/README.md

 - Upload files as form-data
 - Client Certificate Authentication
 - Support for TLSv1.3
-- Option to accept all certificates (if you know what you're doing)
 - Support for HTTP proxies
 - Built-in icons, support for Ipack icons and custom icons
 - Display response as a toast, window or dialog, or run silently